Plaza Independencia: French inspiration

-After the demolition of the fortifications of the colonial city, after affirming independence, the walled city became an open city.
-For this reason, in 1837 the Ciudad Nueva ("New City") was designed, in which the architect Carlo Zucchi drew Independence Square, inspired by the Rue de Rivoli in Paris.
-During the 19th century, the square was positioned as a center of importance for the country, since the Estévez Palace, seat of the Uruguayan Government was erected there.
+Following the demolition of the colonial fortifications after the consolidation of independence, the former walled city was opened to urban expansion.
+In 1837, the Ciudad Nueva (“New City”) was planned, and architect Carlo Zucchi laid out what would become Plaza Independencia, reportedly inspired by the Rue de Rivoli in Paris.
+During the 19th century, the square emerged as a focal point of national importance, particularly with the construction of the Estévez Palace, which served as the seat of the Uruguayan government.